OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

 --port PORT           TCP/UDP port number for both local and remote.

---profile-override OVERRIDE-KEY OVERRIDE-VALUE
+--profile-override OVERRIDE
                       OpenVPN 3 specific feature, allowing to set some local overrides or disable some functionality.
-Valid
-                      *OVERRIDE-KEY* values and their valid *OVERRIDE-VALUES*
-                      are:
+This option takes two arguments, an *OVERRIDE-KEY* and an *OVERRIDE-VALUE*.
+Valid keys and values are:

                       * *server-override*:
                         A server host name